Advertisement

 Protein doesn't work in isolation.
 Your total calorie intake and body composition matter too.
 If you don't know your current numbers yet, it can help to first check your BMI & weight category and estimate your body fat percentage.
 You can then pair this page with the Calorie Calculator and BMR Calculator to build a complete nutrition plan.

-Quick guideline: If you are lifting weights at least 2–3 times per week and want better results, aiming for 0.7–1.0 g of protein per pound of body weight is a simple rule that works for most people in the US, UK, Europe and beyond.
+Quick guideline: If you are lifting weights at least 2–3 times per week and want better results, aiming for 0.7–1.0 g of protein per pound of body weight is a simple rule that works for most people.

 How to Spread Your Protein Across the Day

 Hitting your daily total is the main job.
 After that, distribution is the next win.
-Eating 3–5 protein-rich meals per day seems to support muscle repair, energy and appetite control better than pushing all of your protein into one giant dinner.
+Eating 3–5 protein-rich meals per day supports muscle repair, energy and appetite control better than pushing all of your protein into one giant dinner.

 As a simple target, try to include at least 20–40 g of protein in each main meal.
 That could look like: